Students at The American School Foundation of Guadalajara with historian and educator Michael Hogan

 The interest of Dr. Hogan’s students in learning about Lincoln’s legacy of support for Mexico also led to creation of the Lincoln and Mexico Project (LAMP).
 In January 2017, the Mexican Embassy in Washington DC embraced the international project to facilitate understanding of historical relationships between the two countries.
 Now, LAMP is working with Mexican consulates to contact educators and civic and business leaders across the USA and arrange presentations.

-If you’re interested in becoming part our outreach efforts, just submit a comment to the blog or write an email to the LAMP co-founder at email@example.com.
+If you’re interested in becoming part our outreach efforts, just submit a comment to the blog or write an email to email@example.com.
 As always, we welcome your feedback.
 Thank you.